-Yes, as long as all of the optometrist owners (this includes a sole proprietor, partners, shareholders and directors) of the business and all the optometrists who are employed or engaged as locums are AOP members, your practice is covered under the medical malpractice (clinical negligence) policy.
+Yes, as long as all of the optometrist owners (this includes a sole proprietor, partners, shareholders and directors) of the business and all optometrists who are employed or engaged as locums are AOP members, your practice is covered under medical malpractice (clinical negligence) policy.

 3. Do my DO employees also need to be members?